 - Maintain a minimum exposure to local assets.

 - Exposure to a range of alternative investment solutions that promotes low volatility.

-Chart 2 and 3 show the performance in US dollar of a balanced strategy for more risk averse investors with different time frames.
+Chart 2 and 3 show the performance in the US Dollar of a balanced strategy for more risk-averse investors with different time frames.
 Of course, past performance is not a guarantee of future results.

 Chart 2: Balanced Portfolio (2019)

 I have observed that there is now a new appreciation among some investors that not all opportunities for profit are homemade.
 For others, there are still concerns and questions in their minds.
 Even good old-fashioned patriotism.